Undergraduate Essay Prize 2021

 Basic Page Sidebar Menu Perry World House

-Prizes will be awarded based on the overall excellence of the essay submission and its alignment with either or both of PWH’s two research themes, which are:
+Prizes were awarded based on the overall excellence of the essay submission and its alignment with either or both of PWH’s two research themes, which are:

 Global Shifts: Urbanization, Migration, and Demography.
 The Global Shifts theme considers the causes and consequences of human movements, focusing on the drivers of displacement, from conflict to climate change.